UMP 94x40 [3xM10] GW F550 Silver Black / N52 - search holder

 bulk discounts:

-Call us tel: +48 888 99 98 98 or contact us via form on our website.
-You can check the lifting capacity as well as the shape of neodymium magnets in our power calculator power calculator
+Call us tel: +48 888 99 98 98 or contact us via form on the contact page.
+You can check the lifting capacity and the shape of neodymium magnet in our magnetic calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.